Simple walkthrough#

 Below, with the method calculate_DDM_matrix, we compute the DDM matrix and some associated data.
 The data will be stored as an xarray Dataset as an attribute to ddm_calc called ddm_dataset.

 Note: There are a few optional arguments we can pass to calculate_DDM_matrix.
 There is an optional argument quiet (True or False, False by default).
 Then we have some optional keyword arguments (all of which could also be specified in the YAML file).
-These are: overlap_method which sets the degree of overlap between image pairs when finding all image differences for a each lag time and is either 0, 1, 2, or 3, background_method which sets how to estimate the background parameter B and is either 0, 1, 2, or 3, and number_lag_times.
+These are: overlap_method which sets the degree of overlap between image pairs when finding all image differences for a each lag time and is either 0, 1, 2, or 3 (with 2 being the default), background_method which sets how to estimate the background parameter B and is either 0, 1, 2, 3, 4, or 5 (with 0 being the default), amplitude_method which sets how to estimate the amplitude parameter A and is either 0, 1, or 2 (with 1 being the default), and number_lag_times.
 If any of these three keyword arguments are set here, the value specified in the YAML file will be overwritten.

 [5]: